 Luckily enough, Diaz made his way to Harvard to curate his film retrospective.
 I immediately pounced on the opportunity to interview him, and after deftly maneuvering a few bureaucratic barriers, I managed to secure a coffee with the man himself.
 The following is a transcription of the conversation that followed.
 I recorded it on my iPhone, which I tragically lost, so the last thirty minutes are missing.
 The bulk of the interview is transcribed more-or-less verbatim, faux pax intact to preserve authenticity.

 Before we begin, a few words on the context.
 The interview took place in the lobby of a cushy hotel in Harvard square which looked more like a refurbished mansion than a commercial residence.
 I arrived at the location a bit early and I started anxiously pacing around the premises, determined to arrive at the designed location at the exact time.
 Diaz detected my neurotic movements in the corner of his eye and escorted me into the lobby, where coffee and brittle, sand-dry Mexican treats were waiting for us (the most unusual waiting-room food I’ve ever encountered).
 He was wearing a beanie concealing his lusciously wispy, owl-gray hair.
 He gave off the impression of being a veteran of cinema, his demeanor stoically composed and almost sage-like.
 I, donning a snug leather jacket and boyishly tousled hair, must have exuded the aura of a young disaffected cinema enthusiast.
 The entire interview was set to the tone of shrill corporate muzak, the sort of tunes which you can find endlessly playing in shopping malls.
-I’ve always been a fan of eerie juxtapositions such as these, and the music was an inappropriately appropriate tone to the very self-serious conversation that ensued.
+I’ve always been a fan of eerie juxtapositions such as these, and the music was an inappropriately appropriate tone to the semi-serious conversation that ensued.

 DV: So I understand that you were initially a musician–